Ezamey/Data-Analysis/README.md

 ```
 >After exploring the dataset we deleted some columns because of  their high number of missing values or their irrelevance.

->We also have deleteted certain subtype subset because they were corresponding to real estate projects.
+>We also have deleted certain subtype subset because they were corresponding to real estate projects.

 >Some columns got renamed for clarity.